-I'm a keys player and producer working in Nashville's music industry for over 20 yrs.
-Thanks to technology (and a little boost from Covid-19 ), remote session work as ascended to new levels of use.
-I love working out of my home studio almost just as much as traditional studios on Music Row.
+I love working out of my home studio almost just as much as traditional studios in Nashville.
 It gives me the time to really explore the nuances of your song and take a coffee break whenever I feel like it!

-Regarding style, I'm pretty versatile, but I most often end up playing various mutations of Country, Gospel, and Jazz the most.
-Live performance, touring, and recording credits include, Lorrie Morgan, Pam Tillis, Johnny Lee, TG Sheppard, Collin Raye, and more.
-My gear includes top brands such as, Yamaha, Nord, RME, ROLI, and tons of high fidelity samples that can be used on your project.
+My style is versatile, but I most often end up playing various permutations of Country, Americana, Gospel, and Jazz.
+23 years of live performance, touring, and recording credits include, Lorrie Morgan, Pam Tillis, Johnny Lee, TG Sheppard, Collin Raye, and more.
+My gear/instruments include top brands such as, Yamaha, Steinway, Nord, RME, ROLI, Applied Acoustics, Native Instruments, FXpansion, Spectrasonics, Softube, Steinberg, Akai, Austrian Audio, Audio Technica, and tons of high fidelity samples that can be used on your project.

 Interview with Hale White